yavorysynka/zotero-better-bibtex/Configuration.md

 it is possible to enter unexpected values here, and not all of these cases have been tested.

-All Zotero hidden preferences are preceded by `extensions.zotero.better-bibtex.`
+All Zotero hidden preferences are preceded by `extensions.zotero.translators.better-bibtex.`